 8 y 9 | April 24, 2025 |

-In addition to avoiding tax penalties, the payment of the ITAN can be used as a credit against the payments on account of Income Tax for the periods from March to December 2025, as well as against the annual regularization payment of the Income Tax.
-If there is an unused balance, the taxpayer may request a refund or offset it against other taxes administered by SUNAT.
+In addition to avoiding tax penalties, the ITAN payment can be employed as a credit against the payments on account of the Income Tax for the periods from March to December 2025, as well as against the annual regularization payment of the Income Tax.
+For unused balances, the taxpayer may request a refund or offset it against other taxes administered by the SUNAT (Superintendencia Nacional de Aduanas y Administración Tributaria – National Superintendence of Customs and Tax Administration).

 Conclusion

 Timely compliance with the ITAN declaration and payment is essential for Peruvian companies.
-In addition to avoiding possible sanctions, it allows for the optimization of tax management through the application of tax credits.
-Companies are advised to review their assets in detail and take advantage of the deductions allowed for a correct determination of the tax.
+In addition to avoiding possible sanctions, it optimizes tax management by applying tax credits.
+Companies should thoroughly review their assets and utilize the deductions available to determine their taxes accurately.

 Source: Gestión